Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 Users can take their headsets up to 490 feet away from their associated base stations.
 This is three times more than the indoor range of most DECT phones.
 Keep in mind that this range drops to 330ft with the convertible version.

 The Engage 65 displays impressive battery endurance.
-On paper, the mono and stereo variation are supposed to last for 13 hours of talk time, while the convertible one – 9.
+On paper, the mono and stereo variations are supposed to last for 13 hours of talk time, while the convertible one – 9.

 When testing the stereo variation, the battery lasted for almost 12 hours.
 However, this mismatch of 1 hour is tolerable.
 Especially given that the fast charge feature powers the headset to 40% in just 30 mins.
 Charging up the battery fully takes 90 minutes.